ptupitsyn/ptupitsyn.github.io/_posts/2020-03-05-Whats-New-In-Ignite-Net-2.8.md

 | RAM usage     | 40 MB (.NET + Java) | 70 KB       |
 | Requires Java | Yes                 | No          |

+Ignite.NET thin client is started with `Ignition.StartClient()` call and provides a similar set of APIs.
+Root interfaces are separate (`IIgnite` -> `IIgniteClient`, `ICache` -> `ICacheClient`), but methods are named in the same way, and most of the code can be easily switched from one API to another and back.

+*Partition Awareness*

+Initial implementation of Thin Client used a single connection to a given server node to perform all operations.
+As we know, Ignite distributes cache entries evenly across cluster nodes.
+When Thin Client is connected to node A, but requested entry is on node B, an additional network request has to be made from A to B.